modiholodri/GitHub-Actions/ReportMatchOnGitHub.md

 Select or type in the Winner, the Loser and the Match Length.
 Click on RUN WORKFLOW again to submit the match report.

-The rating list will be updated after around 30 seconds.
+The rating list will be updated within 20 seconds.